 Push carts and hoop skirts left the scene.
 The Essex Street Market still served an evolving crowd of residents on the corner of Delancey Street.

 The people changed as European immigrant families established in the Lower East Side found their social footing in a fast expanding New York, moving uptown and out to New Jersey and Long Island.

 Another group in search of the American Dream always followed.

 No matter who came next, vendors filled the available space with fresh, inexpensive products for sale.

 Essex Farms weaves through the market on the last weekend, still fully stock, providing a network for other vendors, even a single chair barber shop.

 Essex Olive & Spice caters to the healthy Mediterranean diet.

 Luis Meat Market moved from the LES streets to the Essex Street Market when it first opened.
 Reputation and price have kept the business going over eight decades.

 Plentiful fresh fruit and vegetables at Luna Brothers.

-The good news is that a second Essex Street Market, including all the current vendors and more will make their home, just across Delancey Street, in a couple of weeks.
+The good news is that a second Essex Street Market, including all the current vendors and more will make their home, just across Delancey Street, opening in a couple of weeks.